npraveen35/Ansible_OpenStack_Works/README.md

  * horizon

 * neutron folder is the ansible role for deploying neutron service.
-* nova.yml is a part of nova role which i provided as a fix to instance boot issue.
+* nova.yml is a part of nova role which i provided as a fix to instance boot issue using crudini

 Target host(s) requirements